 It also has a T-money function that will save you ₩2,500 of buying a separate T-Money card.
 As an extra benefit, you get one free one-way A’rex Express train ride.

 If you don’t feel at ease using the subway, you can always jump on one of the hop-on-hop-off buses to see the highlights of Seoul.

 Where to stay in Seoul

-Seoul is a large city with lots of districts each with their own styles and attractions.
+Seoul is a large city with lots of districts each with its own styles and attractions.

-Here we share the best places to stay for tourist and first-timers based on our own experience.
+Here we share the best places to stay for tourists and first-timers based on our own experience.

 Myeongdong – City Center